wellcomecollection/transcribe-wellcome/researching-the-museum-and-library/organisations/wihm.md

-# Wellcome Institute of-for the History of Medicine (WIHM)
+# Wellcome Institute of/for the History of Medicine (WIHM)

 Wellcome Institute of/for the History of Medicine (WIHM)